CricketBr/Crickets-Shorthand-Site/css-test.md

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

 ## Header 2 [linktext](index.md)
+There should be whitespace between paragraphs.
+We recommend including a README, or a file with information about your project.

 > This is a blockquote following a header.
 >
 > When something is important enough, you do it even if the odds are not in your favor.

 ### Header 3 [linktext](index.md)
+There should be whitespace between paragraphs.
+We recommend including a README, or a file with information about your project.

 ```js
 // Javascript code with syntax highlighting.